install latest python version on raspberry pi

 pip3 --version

-If you have Python 2 and 3 installed.
+if you have both Python 2 and Python 3 installed.

 Windows